parsonsmatt/command-pattern/5-refactoring-example.md

 Note:

 So here are the property tests for adding two numbers.
+It can kinda be tricky to express business logic in such a mathematical way.
+Fortunately, specifications for business logic often resemble these sorts of properties.
 We can recover a more natural language specification for these properties as:

 # Properties:

 1. Subscribing a user to a plan should always issue a subscribe command for that plan
 2. Subscribing a user to a plan should always issue cancel commands for subscriptions on the same product
-3. Subscribing a user to a plans should not alter plans on other products
+3. Subscribing a user to a plan should not cancel plans on other products

+Note:

+These are the properties that we want to express in our business logic.
+And, as it happens, we can convert these directly to property tests!

 ```ruby